THE ASTRAL EXPRESS

 THE PREAMBLE

 Part of me expected meditation to do nothing.
-How the act of sitting still could cause anything except a relaxed state of mind, I just couldn't understand.
+How the act of sitting still could cause anything except a relaxed state of mind, I couldn't understand.
 And for the first 50 days, nothing unusual happened.

 During that time I experienced only the "usual" effects: A dramatic increase in energy level, a major reduction in stress, a spontaneous, stoned-like euphoria, and a razor-sharp clarify of thought were all regular features of my sits.